How to Manage Your Resource-Guarding Dog

 Aggression is caused by cumulative stress that pushes a dog over his aggression threshold.
 We’re all grumpier when we’re stressed.
-(See “A New Threshold,” WDJ October 2010).
+(See “Understanding Aggression in Dogs,” WDJ October 2010).
 Begin your modification program by minimizing as many other stressors as possible in your dogs’ world.
 That includes creating structure and predictability in their lives; exploring and treating any possible medical conditions that may cause pain or distress; and eliminating the use of any coercive or pain-causing training tools and methods (shock, choke and prong collars, physical or harsh verbal punishment).

 At the same time, incorporate calmness-inducing products and procedures such as increased aerobic exercise, the “Through a Dog’s Ear” recordings, Thundershirts or Anxiety Wraps, calming massage, and TTouch.